skuethe/MMM-Spotify/README.md

 ]
 ```

-Docker specific: make sour you pass the port specified by `AUTH_PORT` directly to the container running `MM²`.
+**Docker specific**: make sour you pass the port specified by `AUTH_PORT` directly to the container running `MM²`.
-In our case, a `docker-compose.yml` file could look like this:
+In our case, a possible `docker-compose.yml` file could look like this:

 ```yaml
 version: '3'